IBM/virtual-insurance-assistant/README.md

 ## Troubleshooting

+* No Watson Assistant.
+Please configure the runtime environment and restart the server.

+  > The chatbot will say this if you run it without configuring an Assistant APIKEY, URL and ID.
+Follow the deployment instructions to provide the .env settings or runtime environment.

+* Sorry, currently I do not have a response.
+Discovery is not configured.

+  > The chatbot will say this if you try a policy inquiry, but the search skill was not created.
+It is trying to call the Discovery service via the SDK, but finds the DISCOVERY_ environment variables were not set.
+Follow the deployment instructions to provide the .env settings or runtime environment (or add a search skill).

 * BadRequest - "dialog skill" is trying to invoke missing "search skill" for the given agent

   > This error indicates that your assistant does not have search skill.

-* Sorry, currently I do not have a response.
-Discovery is not configured.

-  > This indicates that the server is trying to call Discovery directly instead of using a search skill, but the runtime environment is not configured to use discovery.
+* NLU service not configured.
+Unable to determine repair type.
+Is NLU configured?

+  > This error indicates that your assistant is trying to use NLU to determine the type of repair needed, but either NLU is not configured or it could not recognize a known repair type.
+Follow the deployment instructions to provide the .env settings or runtime environment for NLU.
+If you did not configure NLU the server output will say "NLU service not configured".

+* Unable to determine repair type.
+Is NLU configured?

+  > See above.
+This is the same error message, but NLU is configured.
+This happens if either the NATURAL_LANGUAGE_UNDERSTANDING_MODEL_ID is not configured or not trained properly.
+It can also happen if you describe an accident that does not include a repair type that it is trained to recognize.

 ## License